../../../175pxls.gif (78 bytes)

 (WT/DS27/AB/R)

-The European Communities also raises the question whether the Panel erred in giving retroactive effect to Articles and XVII of the GATS, contrary to the principle stated in Article 28 of the Vienna Convention.
+The European Communities also raises the question whether the Panel erred in giving retroactive effect to Articles II and XVII of the GATS, contrary to the principle stated in Article 28 of the Vienna Convention.
 Article 28 states the general principle of international law that “[u]nless a different intention appears from the treaty or is otherwise established, its provisions do not bind a party in relation to … any situation which ceased to exist before the date of entry into force of the treaty …”.
 The Panel stated in its finding on this issue that:

 … the scope of our legal examination includes only actions which the EC took or continued to take, or measures that remained in force or continued to be applied by the EC, and thus did not cease to exist after the entry into force of the GATS.
-Likewise, any finding of consistency or inconsistency with the requirements of Articles and XVII of GATS would be made with respect to the period after the entry into force of the GATS.
+Likewise, any finding of consistency or inconsistency with the requirements of Articles II and XVII of GATS would be made with respect to the period after the entry into force of the GATS.
 [Panel Report, para.
 7.308]

-The Panel stated, further, in a footnote to this finding, that “the EC measures at issue may be considered as continuing measures, which in some cases were enacted before the entry into force of the GATS but which did not cease to exist after that date (the opposite of the situation envisaged in Article 28)”.
+The Panel stated, further, in a Footnote to this finding, that “the EC measures at issue may be considered as continuing measures, which in some cases were enacted before the entry into force of the GATS but which did not cease to exist after that date (the opposite of the situation envisaged in Article 28)”.

 It is … evident from the terms of its finding that the Panel concluded, as a matter of fact, that the de facto discrimination did continue to exist after the entry into force of the GATS.
 This factual finding is beyond review by the Appellate Body.
 Thus, we do not reverse or modify the Panel’s conclusion in paragraph 7.308 of the Panel Reports.

 P.3.4.3 Canada — Patent Term, para.
-72
+70

 (WT/DS170/AB/R)